Mexico Driving Advice and Car Hire Info

 Driving In Mexico

-Violent incidents happen frequently in some areas on both modern toll (“cuotas”) highways and on secondary roads.
-They occur most frequently at night and on isolated roads.
-To reduce risk, you are strongly urged to travel only during daylight hours throughout Mexico, to avoid isolated roads, and to use toll roads whenever possible.
-Due to instances of violent car-jackings and robberies along the Pacific Highway, you should travel in convoy where possible.
-You should also be aware that motorists in Mexico travelling in large camper vans or sports utility vehicles have been targeted by organised crime groups.
 Due to local land disputes, you may also encounter unofficial roadblocks, including on main roads, manned by local groups, who are generally seeking money for an unofficial local toll.
-As mentioned above, in an effort to reduce pollution there are restrictions on vehicles entering Mexico City.
-You should check with your rental company whether this will affect you.As with all Cities, Mexico City is confusing to drive in and you are highly likely to get lost.
-See if you can get the rental company to meet you at/ take you to the outskirts rather than negotiate the City yourself.
+You should check with your rental company whether this will affect you.As with all cities, Mexico City and other large urban areas can be confusing to drive in, even with a satnav, and you are highly likely to get lost.
+If concerned about this,ask the rental company to meet you at/ take you to the outskirts rather than negotiate the City yourself.

 Mexico Car Rental –

 Sixt, Hertz, Europcar, Alamo , National, Avis, Budget, Thrifty, Dollar, have outlets here.
-Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as ebookers.com. or Expedia.
-There are also hundreds of local companies renting in locations all over Mexico, a selection of which are shown below-
+Also usually features on Car rental broker sitesand Web discount sites such as Expedia.

 Mexico Self Drive and Foreign Vehicle Entry Rules-

 Rules are complex and depend on the rental company, where you rent the car and where you intend to take it!
 For instance, there are restrictions on taking cars to Mexico City from certain states.
 It may not be allowed at all, or you may only be able to enter the city for a limited time.
 Vehicles rented in Acapulco, Ixtapa, Oaxaca, and Mexico City generally have special license plates that eliminate this restriction.
-From certain locations you may be able to take the car into the U.S at specific border crossings and if you inform the rental company first (see the company above who specialise in cross border rentals).
+From certain locations you may be able to take the car into the U.S at specific border crossings and if you inform the rental company first .
 It should be possible to take cars to Cozumel but you will probably have to pay extra insurance to take the car on a ferry.
 There may be restrictions on the type of vehicle you can drive to Baja California Peninsula.
 These rules seem to vary by company.
 I would suggest telling the rental company where you intend to go and ask them if thats possible.
 If they say no, try another company!